Ta Chuang / The Power of the GreatThunder in Heaven

 FourthNine

-Perseverance brings good fortune.
 Remorse disappears.
 The hedge opens; there is no entanglement.
-Power depends on the axle of a big cart.
+Power depends upon the axle of a big cart.

 Small Image